MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/annual-channel-for-containers-conceptual.md

 ---
 title: What is Windows Server Annual Channel for Containers
-description: Learn about indows Server Annual Channel for containers ms.topic: conceptual
+description: Learn about Windows Server Annual Channel for containers ms.topic: conceptual
 author: gswashington
 msauthor: robinharwood